How to Reconstitute Peptides

 Step 7: Verify Complete Dissolution

-If particles remain after 30 minutes of gentle swirling, the peptide may be damaged.
+If particles remain after 30 minutes of gentle swirling, the peptide may have been damaged during storage or shipping.

 Step 8: Store Properly